 Gluten Free Griddle Waffle Recipe

-- 250 grams Gluten free self raising flour
+- 250 grams Gluten-free self-raising flour Dove's farm

 - 300 ml Milk

 - 50 ml Rapeseed oil + a little extra for oiling the griddle

 - 50 grams Ripe Banana

 - Heat a cast iron griddle pan to a medium heat.
 If using a non-cast iron griddle pad, the pan can be heated after the batter has been made

 - Beat eggs and milk together in a mixing bowl bowl

 - Sift all dry ingredients together over the beaten egg and milk mixture

 - In a small bowl mash the banana with a fork, then add the rape seed oil and whisk to combine the banana and oil.
 You know that the banana is really ripe when the whisked mixture emulsifies into a mayonnaise looking mix.
 Don't worry if this doesn't happen as I rarely have ripe bananas on a Sunday morning